chadrem/tribe/README.md

 ## Ruby's main thread

-Please read [Ruby's main thread](https://github.com/chadrem/workers#rubys-main-thread).
+Please read [Ruby's main thread](https://github.com/chadrem/workers#rubys-main-thread) on the Workers gem homepage.
 Tribe is asynchrous and it is your responsibility to keep the main thread from exiting.

 ## Contributing